 - The provider must have enabled and implemented functionality for drug-drug and drug-allergy interaction checks for the entire EHR reporting period.

 EXCLUSION: For the second measure, any EP who writes fewer than 100 medication orders during the EHR reporting period.

 Clinical Decision Support (CDS) is a process designed to aid directly in clinical decision making, in which characteristics of individual patients are used to generate patient-specific interventions, assessments, recommendations, or other forms of guidance that are then presented to the provider.

-After rules are established, they will only appear within patient encounters if the Clinical Decision Support screen is added to the encounter templates for the practice.
-This screen should be considered for addition in the Assessment/Plan workflow step, and might be best located after the Assessment screen where the Today’s Diagnoses entries are added to the encounter.
-All set-up must be done prior to the first day of the provider’s Medicaid PI reporting period, since this objective requires that this rule be in place for the entire reporting period.
+After rules are established, they will only display within the patients' encounters if the Clinical Decision Support screen is added to the encounter templates for the practice.
+The Clinical Decision Support screen could be added in the Assessment/Plan workflow step, and might be best located after the Assessment screen where the Today’s Diagnoses entries are added to the encounter.
+All setup must be done prior to the first day of the provider’s Medicaid PI reporting period, since this objective requires that this rule be in place for the entire reporting period.

 RevolutionEHR provides drug-drug and drug-allergy checks through its integration with RXNT.
 RXNT’s drug interaction protocol meets the certified standards for this functionality.

-Meeting this objective is easy provided users do not deactivate the vendor-delivered, CDS-relevant rules and are customers of RXNT or other certified electronic prescribing system.
+Meeting this objective is easy provided users do not deactivate the vendor-delivered CDS-relevant rules and are customers of RXNT or other certified electronic prescribing systems.
 Attestation is simply stating that the five rules have been in place during the entire reporting period and that the provider has enabled the functionality for drug-drug and drug-allergy interaction checks.